-Our result is $\phi(\epsilon') = 38 \pm 0.3$, where the error is obtained from a Gaussian sampling of the parameters listed in column 2 of Table II with the MINUIT errors on the third column.
+Our result is $\phi(\epsilon') = 38 \pm 0.3$, where the error is obtained from a Gaussian sampling of the parameters listed in column 2 of Table II with the MINUIT errors in the third column.
 This is in very good agreement with the experimentally observed value of $\phi(\epsilon') = 43.5 \pm 7$.
 Standard ChPT [49] predicts 45 ± 6 .

-Low energy K{l4} decay data.
-There is no real improvement in the description of these low energy data in Fig.3f compared to ChPT, since standard ChPT is working very well at these energies.
-However, these very precise data at so low energies ensure that the parameters of our fit cannot be too different from those of standard ChPT.
+Low energy K{l4} decay data

+There is no real improvement in the description of these low energy data in Fig. 3(f) compared to ChPT, since standard ChPT works very well at these energies.
+However, these very precise data at such low energies ensure that the parameters of our fit cannot be too different from those of standard ChPT.
 In addition, they are extremely important in the determination of the scattering lengths, in particular, of the controversial a{00} .

-Channel (I,J)=(1/2,1) As it happened in the (1,1) channel with the ρ , this channel is dominated by the $K^(892)$.
-This is a distinct Breit-Wigner resonance that can be fitted very accurately with the IAM, see Fig.3g.
-From Eq.(34) we find $M{K^} = 889 \pm 5$ MeV and $\Gamma{K^} =$ 46 ± 13 MeV, in fairly good agreement with the PDG [45].
-The errors have been obtained in the same way as for the ρ resonance in the (1,1) channel.
+As happened in the (1,1) channel with the ρ , this channel is dominated by the $K^(892)$.
+This is a distinct Breit-Wigner resonance that can be fitted very accurately with the IAM (see Fig. 3(g)).
+From Eq.
+(34) we find $M{K^}=889\pm 5$ MeV and $\Gamma{K^}=46\pm 13$ MeV, in fairly good agreement with the PDG [45].
+The errors were obtained in the same way as for the ρ resonance in the (1, 1) channel.
+MESON-MESON SCATTERING WITHIN ONE-LOOP ...

-Channel (I,J)=(1/2,0) Due to the wide dispersion of experimental results, our fit yields a wide error band for this channel, as it can be seen in Fig.3h.
-Nevertheless, as it happened in the (0,0) channel, the phase shift is of the order of 500 not far for threshold, due to a wide bump similar to the σ in that channel.
-Here such a broad structure has been identified by different experimental and theoretical analysis [50,9,51,46] as the κ although there is still a controversy about its existence and origin [52], as it also happened with the σ .
+Because of the wide dispersion of experimental results, our fit yields a wide error band for this channel, as can be seen in Fig. 3(h).
+Nevertheless, as happened in the (0,0) channel, the phase shift is of the order of 50° not far for threshold, due to a wide bump similar to the σ in that channel.
+Here, this broad structure has been identified by different experimental and theoretical analyses [50,9,51,46] as the κ although there is still a controversy about its existence and origin [52], as also happened with the σ .
 It is very similar to the σ , and hence it cannot be interpreted as a Breit-Wigner narrow resonance.

-We also give in Table III the value for the scattering length of this channel, in good agreement with the experimental data, which nevertheless is not very well known.
+We also give in Table III the value for the scattering length of this channel, in good agreement with the experimental data, which nevertheless are not very well known.

-Channel (I,J)=(3/2,0) Since only πK can have these quantum numbers, this is once more the IAM with a single channel, which already provided a very good description [8].
-We show in Fig.3i the results of the global fit for this channel, as well as the corresponding scattering length in Table III.
+Since only πK can have these quantum numbers, this is once more the IAM with a single channel, which already provided a very good description [8].
+We show in Fig. 3i the results of the global fit for this channel, as well as the corresponding scattering length in Table III.

-Channel (I,J)=(1,0) In our global fit, the data in this channel, see Fig.3.j, are reproduced using Eq.(33).
+In our global fit, the data in this channel (see Fig. 3j) are reproduced using Eq.
+(33).
 The shape of the $a_0(980)$ is neatly reproduced in the mass distribution.
-In order to compare the value of the normalization constant c with experiment, we also show in Fig.4 the result of applying the IAM with the parameters obtained from our fit to the experimental data obtained from $K^-p \rightarrow \Sigma^+(1385)\pi\eta$ and $K^-p \rightarrow \Sigma^+(1385)K\bar{K}$ [53].
+In order to compare the value of the normalization constant c with experiment, we also show in Fig. 4 the result of applying the IAM with the parameters obtained from our fit to the experimental data obtained from $K^-p \rightarrow \Sigma^+(1385)\pi\eta$ and K^-p $\rightarrow \Sigma^+(1385)K\bar{K}$ [53].
 These data have not been included in our fit since they do not have error bars, but it can be seen that the IAM provides a good description.
-Once again we are using a formula like Eq.(33), but with a constant different from that for Fig.3.j and no background.
-Our result is $c = 63 \pm 15\mu b/GeV$, to be compared with the values quoted in [53] where c was taken from 73 to $165 \,\mu b/GeV$.
+Once again we are using a formula like Eq.
+(33), but with a constant different from that for Fig. 3j and no background.
+Our result is c $= 63 \pm 15 \,\mu b/\text{GeV}$, to be compared with the values quoted in [53] where c was taken from 73 to 165 $\mu b/\text{GeV}$.